Create a new Monitor

 Learn how to create and configure monitors using the Wizard, Monitor Catalog, or Import options.
 The following guide will help you set up queries, thresholds, and alert routing for effective monitoring.

 In the Monitors section (left navigation bar), navigate to the Issues page or the Monitor List page to create a new Monitor.
-Click on the blue “Create Monitor” button and select one of the following options from the dropdown:
+Click on the “Create Monitor” button at the top right and select one of the following options from the dropdown:

 Using the Monitor Wizard